BoidCMS/boidcms.github.io/developer/debug.md

-# Debugging
+# Debug logging
-The debug logger log's almost every actions made by the admin.
+The debug logger log's every database save failure.

 The debug file is `debug.log`, And can be found in the directory `/data`.